shuramita/phpreporttingtool/README.md

-# phpreporttingtool
+# Php Reporting Tool

-This class for report helper
+This class is a helper for PHP, it's query to database and export data tabulator